 - The Parsing Engines use statistics to build an optimized plan.

 - EBCDIC to ASCII conversion in both directions

 - Transfers of the result of a request to the client tool

 Teradata Systems have the capability to utilize multiple parsing engines.

 The system can augment the required parsing engines as each has a finite capability to handle sessions.

 A parsing engine currently manages up to 120 sessions, which may consist of multiple users or up to 120 sessions for a single user.

 The Teradata AMP

-AMPs are the real workers in a Teradata System who execute the instructions they receive from the Parsing Engine (the Execution Plan).
+AMPs are the primary agents in a Teradata System that execute instructions from the Parsing Engine, also known as the Execution Plan.